Alex-M90/todo-list/README.md

 # To-do list

-I've created a to-do list which will allow the user to add and remove items.
+I've created a to-do list which will allow the user to add, remove and cross out finished items.

-The inital implementation will be bare bones and will be updating the CSS soon-tm
+The inital implementation will be bare bones and will be updating the CSS soon-tm.